TrackPolitics logoTrackPolitics

 AI-generated

-Victoria Atkins is a Conservative Member of Parliament for Louth and Horncastle, first elected in 2015.
-She has held a range of government roles, including Health and Social Care Secretary, and since November 2024 serves as the Shadow Secretary of State for Environment, Food and Rural Affairs.
-Her career has spanned health, justice and home affairs, with recent frontbench responsibilities in health and now the environment and rural affairs brief in opposition.
+Victoria Atkins is the Conservative MP for Louth and Horncastle, first elected in 2015.
+She has held a range of government roles, including Health and Social Care Secretary and Financial Secretary to the Treasury, and has served in other ministerial positions such as Minister for Women and Minister for Afghan Resettlement.
+Since November 2024 she has been the Shadow Secretary of State for Environment, Food and Rural Affairs.

 Voting Patterns